PurrBiscuit/node-notes/functionalProgramming/README.md

 const newBooks = books.filter(isTechnology)
 ```

 With point-free style you want to make function compositions point-free.
 This means the higher-order functions that are composed from several smaller functions.
 The smaller functions that compose the function do not have to be built in a point-free manner.
 Eventually, the smallest functions that make up a larger function will have points.
 This includes the many functions from popular libraries like `ramda` and `lodash`.
-These functions take parameters and therefore can't be considered point-free.
+These functions take arguments and therefore can't be considered point-free.

 #### References